BTC/USD vs. ETH/USD: Which is Better to Trade?

 All in all, both!
 Bitcoin and Ether offer sufficient volatility and price movement for trading purposes.
 Traders should keep an eye out for both cryptocurrency pairs and see which one is better suited for trading on that specific day, week or month.
 Choosing your favourite instrument really depends on your own preferences.
 Test both of them for a while and see which one suits your own market vision.

 Cryptocurrencies may be everywhere at the moment, but the very good news is that they're not the only products on offer.
-Admiral Markets is your perfect partner for trading Forex and CFDs on shares, stock indices, commodities and bonds!
+Admirals is your perfect partner for trading Forex and CFDs on shares, stock indices, commodities and bonds!